 Parents/Carers wishing to apply for a place at this school should obtain a copy of the In-Year application form from the School website or the information published on the Wokingham Borough Councils website.
 This should be completed and returned to Oaklands Infant School in accordance with the instructions on the application form.
 Parents will be advised of the outcome of the application by the school following determination by The Governor's Admissions Committee.
 Where there are places available then The Governor's Admissions Committee will determine a place can be offered to the applicant.
-If however at the time of this determination the school has more applications than places available in the same year group, all the applications will be ordered in that order and places will be offered accordingly.
+If however at the time of this determination the school has more applications than places available in the same year group, all the applications will be ordered according to the criteria used in determining initial admissions and will be considered in that order and places will be offered accordingly.